Hell, -n. A place where outcast persons and things are gathered; a place into which a printer throws his broken type.

 What is Hell's Kitchen?

 Hell's Kitchen is kind of esoteric.
-It is a story swap between various member organizations.
+Think of it as a means of sharing creative content between groups.
 Member organizations agree to allow other member organizations to reproduce their material (usually written).
 In exchange, they are given the right to reproduce and promote material from other members.

 The publications under the name Hell's Kitchen are member organizations which choose to call themselves Hell's Kitchen in exchange for more say in the organization.